bektas-sari/counter-app-plus/README.md

-# 🧲 Counter App Plus
+🧲 Counter App Plus

-Counter App Plus, Flutter ile geliştirilmiş basit ama işlevsel bir sayaç uygulamasıdır.
-Kullanıcılar sayacı artırabilir, azaltabilir, sıfırlayabilir ve modlar arasında geçiş yapabilir.
-Bu uygulama Flutter öğrenme sürecinde temel widget’ları ve `setState` kullanımını kavramak için idealdir.
+Counter App Plus is a simple yet functional counter application built with Flutter.
+It allows users to increment, decrement, reset the counter, and switch between increment/decrement modes.
+This app is ideal for beginners to understand basic Flutter widgets and the usage of setState for state management.

 ## ✨ Özellikler